Karry/TimeLapse/README.md

 ## TimeLapse Tools

 Goal of this project is to create set of tools for creating timelapse videos.
-From capturing series of images by some camera (V4L or gphoto2), process them and assembly "time-lapse" video from them.
+From capturing series of images by some camera (V4L, GPhoto2 or Qt), process them and assembly "time-lapse" video from them.

  - *[Capture](https://github.com/Karry/TimeLapse/wiki/Capture)* -
-    Tool for capture sequence of images from digital camera (V4L or GPhoto2 API).
+    Tool for capture sequence of images from digital camera (V4L, GPhoto2 or Qt Camera API).
     This tool support automatic shutter speed configuration with some gphoto2 cameras.
     It is useful when light conditions are changing during timelapse capturing.